 On March 21 I visited the Intermodal Asia 2017 exhibition and conference in Shanghai, China.
 Intermodal logistics is about transporting goods by using multiple different means of transportation.
 A typical scenario can be to transport products from a factory to a train station with a truck, then with a train to a port, then via ship to a destination port, then via train to the destination city, and from there via truck to the customer.
 The center of this conference therefore are logistics, containers and products surrounding them, and how to transport them via trains and ships.
 There were many exhibiting companies, presenting products such as different container types, anti-corrosive colors, container locks, container spare parts, sharing and leasing services for containers, management software, wood, rubber, and metal products used in the context of transportation, classification and quality control for containers and their production, as well as intermodal logistics services, and transportation-centered newspapers and journals.
 In the innovation and technology theaters, speakers presented the newest trends and technological advances of the fields.
 I found this conference very inspiring, as I could learn a lot of new aspects of the intermodal logistics industry and have a few interesting discussions.

-I am personally most interested in how IT can support logistics and how far such support is adopted and utilized by the major players.
+One important topic for logistics is clearly the Belt and Road Initiative [一带一路], which will establish several railways and sea-ways in order to achieve a better logistic connectivity of China and Europe through several Asian countries.
+However, I am personally most interested in how IT can support logistics and how far such support is adopted and utilized by the major players.
 Several of the speakers and also some of the services offered by exhibitors confirm that there is a very strong trend towards digitalization of logistics.
 Containers here are the central asset.
 The management of containers is supported by internal and global data bases, for instance.
 More and more precise information is collected.
 Of course, the more information exist, the more we can do with it, including automated planning, data mining, and big data analytics.
 It is pointed out that big players such as Amazon and UPS already use computational intelligence technologies to optimize their logistics and that such companies aim to reduce costs of every possible aspect of logistics – even in cases where the savings are relatively small, because every penny counts.

 As a researcher in optimization and operations research, this was particularly interesting for me, as I can confirm that optimization can truly increase the efficiency and reduce the cost of logistics quite a lot.
 We have contributed significantly to logistics planning problems over the years, including, for instance to real-world scenarios like in the in.west project, involving different vehicles, trains, time windows, different capacity limits, etc. in the domain of swap-body based transportation in nation-scale by a commercial logistics company.
 We also conduct state-of-the-art research on theoretical problems such as the Traveling Salesman Problem.